amu-cai/geval/README.md

 # GEval

-GEval is a library (and a stand-alone tool) for evaluating the results of solutions to machine learning challenges as defined in the Gonito platform.
+GEval is a library (and a stand-alone tool) for evaluating the results of solutions to machine learning challenges as defined on the Gonito platform.

 Note that GEval is only about machine learning evaluation.
 No actual